Miami Dolphins: Cam Cameron (2007)

-Tony Sparano
+Tony Sparano years (2008–2011)

 Tony Sparano was named head coach of the Dolphins prior to the 2008 season.
 In his first season, he led the team to an 11–5 result and an AFC East title.
 During the season, they became the second team to make a 10-game improvement over the previous season.
 That same season, the Dolphins upset the New England Patriots on the road during Week 3 thanks to the use of the gimmick Wildcat offense, which handed the Patriots their first regular-season loss since December 10, 2006, in which coincidentally, they were also beaten by the Dolphins.
 However, this success in 2008 proved to be an outlier during this period in the franchise's history; to date, it is the last season the Dolphins won the AFC East.
 The team's season ended with a 27–9 loss to the Baltimore Ravens in the Wild Card Round.
 The 2009 and 2010 seasons saw regression with a 7–9 record in both years.
 After a 4–9 start to the 2011 season, Sparano was fired.
 Todd Bowles finished the 6–10 season as interim coach.

-Joe Philbin
+Joe Philbin years (2012–2015)

 Prior to the 2012 season, the team hired Joe Philbin as head coach.
 In his first season at the helm, Philbin led the team to a 7–9 record.
 In the 2013, the team improved to an 8–8 record but still missed the postseason.
 In the 2014 season, the team added Bill Lazor as offensive coordinator.
 The Dolphins once again finished 8–8.
 After a 1–3 start to the 2015 season, Philbin was fired.
 Dan Campbell was named as interim coach and finished the year with a 5–7 mark.

-Adam Gase
+Adam Gase years (2016–2018)

 Prior to the 2016 season, the team hired Adam Gase as head coach.
 He led the team to a 10–6 record and a postseason berth in the 2016 season.
 The team's season ended with a 30–12 loss to the Pittsburgh Steelers in the Wild Card Round.
 In the 2017 season, the Dolphins regressed to a 6–10 record.
 In the 2018 season, the Dolphins finished with a 7–9 record.
 After a cumulative 23–25 record, Gase was fired by the Dolphins.

-Brian Flores
+Brian Flores years (2019–2021)

 Prior to the 2019 season, the Dolphins hired Brian Flores as head coach.
 He led the team to a 5–11 record in the 2019 season.
 The team drafted Alabama quarterback Tua Tagovailoa in the first round of the 2020 NFL draft.
 In the 2020 season, the team improved to a 10–6 mark but still missed the postseason.
 In the 2021 season, the team went 9–8 but missed the postseason.
 Following the end of the 2021 season, Flores was fired as head coach.